Izoomii/Redditwo/notes.md

 # literally auth

+AUTH WORKS, JUST.
+BARELY, ITS LITERALLY ON THE EDGE, BUT HASNT FALLEN YET, WHICH IS GOOD ENOUGH, GOOD ENOUGH, LITERALLY ONE TRIP AND THE WHOLE SHIP EXPLODES, BUT IDC, AUTH WORKS, IT DIDNT EXPLODE, I WILL FIX IT...
+L A T E R.

 all users in db right now have their passwords set to their nickname + "thebest" on lowercase, except for Obito, who has a capital O on his nickname in the password